Article I. Name

 Section 3.
 Elections for chapter secretary, treasurer and chairperson shall be conducted via instant-runoff voting.

 Section 4.
-The responsibilities of the chairperson shall be: a) to preside over steering committee meetings, b) chair working committees where chairperson vacancies exist or when the committee becomes defunct pursuant to Article IV Section 3, c) coordinating over the day-to-day work and operation of SNH DSA branches and committees, d) fostering and maintaining relationships with comrade organizations.
+The responsibilities of the chairperson shall be: a) to preside over steering committee meetings, b) chair working committees where chairperson vacancies exist or when the committee becomes defunct pursuant to Article IV Section 3, c) coordinating over the day-to-day work and operation of SNH DSA branches and committees, d) acts as primary, though not exclusive, spokesperson on behalf of the chapter to maintain relationships with other organizations in a capacity compliant with the democratic processes of the Southern New Hampshire DSA

 Section 5.
 The responsibilities of the secretary shall be: a) answering all correspondence and queries made within the membership of SNH DSA, b) maintaining an up-to-date membership list for SNH DSA, c) temporarily assuming the responsibilities of the chairperson if they are unable to do so, d) maintaining communication with the DSA national organization, e) maintaining custody of all meeting minutes and chapter records (including membership lists) and providing records to their successor, f) announcements of general meetings and posting the agenda and minutes thereof.
 The Secretary shall establish a repository of chapter documents and make them available pursuant to best practices of operational security.